CyberWarriorsProject/nafowa/README.md

 # NAFOWA Documentation

-Welcome to the documentation for NAFOWA.com, the official website for the Non-Governmental Organization (NGO) NAFOWA (Name of NGO).
+Welcome to the documentation for NAFOWA.com, the official website for the Nigerian Air Force Officers Wives Association (NAFOWA) a Non-Governmental Organization (NGO)

 ## Table of Contents